 • Managing Conflict

 • Managing Attendance

 All of our courses can be tailored to suit your exact needs and delivered at your premises if required.

-Our1 day Managing Absence course is designed to guide and support managers on how to:
+Our 1 day Managing Conflict course is designed to:

 More details on each of the training courses can be found on our website.

 We have established key partnerships to enable us to provide a rounded ‘people’ solution to our clients, including:

 We also have a number of other Associate Partners whose services we have used ourselves and also recommend, covering: